mhd0003/au_uav_pkg_groovy/README.md

 Next, we will install libnoise.

-1. Retreive libnoise from github.com/eXpl0it3r/libnoise.
+1. Retrieve libnoise from github.com/eXpl0it3r/libnoise.
 Once again, just pick a folder to save that has a path that you can easily remember.

 2. Open a Terminal and navigate to this folder.
 Then type the following commands:
 ```